Yao Xiang: Early life and career

 The year of Yao Xiang's birth is a matter of dispute.
 It is recorded that he was 27 years old when he died in 357, meaning that he was born in 331.
 However, his younger brother, Yao Yizhong's 24th son, Yao Chang, was recorded to be 64 years old when he died in 393, indicating that Yao Chang was born earlier than he was.
 Thus, there had likely been an error by historians when recording his age.

 Yao Xiang was eight chi five cun tall (6 ft 8 In) and even in his youth, he was very popular among the gentry and common people for his talents and hospitality.
 His first recorded military action was in 350 amidst the aftermath of Ran Min's takeover of the Zhao government.
-He fought against Yizhong's former colleague, the Di leader Pu Hong, over the strategic location of Guanyou (關右, west of present-day Tongguan county, Shaanxi) but was badly defeated.
+He fought against Yizhong's former colleague, the Di leader Pu Hong, over the strategic location of Guanyou (關右, west of present-day Tongguan County, Shaanxi) but was badly defeated.

 Ran Wei-Later Zhao War

 Later that year, Yao Yizhong was appointed the Prime Minister of the Right.
 As Yizhong looked to establish an heir, many of his subordinates and followers pushed for Yao Xiang.
 Yizhong declined, as Yao Xiang was not the eldest son.
 However, support for Yao Xiang continued to grow, so Yizhong eventually accepted their demand.
 Yao Xiang was later appointed by the Zhao ruler, Shi Zhi, as Commissioner Bearing Credentials.

-In 351, Shi Zhi was besieged by Ran Min in Xiangguo (襄國, in modern Xingtai, Hebei).
+In 351, Shi Zhi was besieged by Ran Min in Xiangguo.
 Yao Yizhong sent Yao Xiang to lift the siege, but not before telling his son to swear that he would capture Ran Min for massacring the Shi clan.
 Yao Xiang arrived in Xiangguo with assistance from Shi Kun (石琨) and Former Yan's general Yue Wan.
 Yao Xiang defeated Ran Min's general Hu Mu (胡睦) at Zhanglu (長蘆, in present-day Cangzhou, Hebei).
 As the three forces approached, Ran Min went out to give battle.
 Yao Xiang, Shi Kun and Yue Wan attacked Ran Min from three sides while Shi Zhi came out to attack from behind.
 Ran Min suffered a terrible defeat but managed to escape.
 Though Yao Xiang was victorious, he did not fulfill his promise, so Yizhong punished him with a hundred floggings.